thequietlife/web-hacking/assets/notes.md

 Fri 28 Jul
 PentesterLab - Unix/Linux.
 The one I was stuck on was me being tired.
 Got it straight away Took ages to get Unix 15 done.
 I have used Vim before but not for ages.
 Had to find how to insert and save.
-Also took a while to install John-the-ripper.
+Also took a while to install, password cracking tool John-the-ripper.
 Still not sure if I have the jumbo version.
 Got there in the end which is really satisfying 😅

 Mon 31 Jul
 Reread Codingo's blog post on starting bug bounties.
 Will make a start on the Bugcrowd platform and go through the Unix examples from PentesterLab.
 I want to finish the Unix badge and then move on to the Essentials Badge